Not My Job: 'Stay Human' Bandleader Jon Batiste Gets Quizzed On Robots

 BATISTE: Scatting is really - it's just making the sound or imitating the sound of an instrument with your voice.
 So like, if you're trying to do something that a saxophone would play with your voice, it might sound like (scatting).

 SALIE: Oh, that's amazing.

-SALIE: Well, I will then encourage my children if you say it's OK.
+SALIE: All right.
+Well, I will then encourage my children if you say it's OK.

 BATISTE: I think they should definitely do it.

 SALIE: Jon Batiste, we are so excited to talk to you.
 And now it's time to play a game we're calling...

 SALIE: In honor of your band Stay Human, we're going to ask you about something very unhuman - our new robot overlords.
 Answer 2 out of 3 questions about our robot masters right, and you win our prize for one of our listeners.
 Bill, whom is Jon Batiste playing for?

 SALIE: All right, Jon, here's your first question.
 When our robots rise up and murder us, they'll have good reason.
 Which of these is a job formerly done by a human that we now make a robot do - A, the Fidobot, a tiny robot that follows around dogs with little baggies, so you don't have to, B, the Mobot, a robot that painstakingly edits out all of Mo Rocca's thousands of wrong guesses on this show...

 SALIE: ...Or, C, the Robutt, a robotic rectum used to help doctors train to give exams?